-On March 17, 1944 PT-143 entered nearby Thilenius Harbor and tied up to the jetty at the airfield and inspect the area, finding it abandoned by the Japanese.
-On March 28, 1944 Australian Army patrols reached Gasmata Airfield.
-American reconnaissance patrols visited Gasmata Airfield during the middle of April 1944, and removed mines from the runway.
-The Allies never used Gasmata Airfield.
+On March 17, 1944 PT-143 entered Thilenius Harbor and tied up to the jetty at Gasmata Airfield and members of the crew went ashore and found the area abandoned by the Japanese.
+By March 28, 1944 Australian Army patrols reached Gasmata Airfield and found the area abandoned.
+In the middle of April 1944 a U. S. patrols reached Gasmata Airfield and removed mines from the runway.

 Japanese aircraft wreckage captured at Gasmata